Monday 19th August 2024

 It has set the standard for making sure sustainability is one of the core factors and considerations in the development and design of buildings.

-The BREEAM process
+The BREEAM Process

 The BREEAM process is meticulous, requiring a comprehensive understanding of sustainability best practices.

-Following this, a BREEAM assessor works closely with the project team to collect the necessary evidence for assessment against BREEAM’s set criteria.
+It begins with a pre-assessment phase where the specific sustainability objectives for the project are defined.
+Following this, a BREEAM assessor works closely with the project team to collect the necessary evidence for assessment against BREEAM's set criteria.

 The final stage is an independent verification of the assessment by BRE, culminating in the certification of the building's performance.